 Also, consider how much the stock is likely to grow.
 You want to know the difference between the price at which you wish to sell and the current price.
 If that difference is worth it to you, consider buying the stock.

-If you’re not ready to invest in whole shares, some brokers offer fractional shares.
-Robinhood, for example, now allows you to purchase fractional shares as small as 1/1,000,000 of a share.
-When the cost of a share is higher than what you have available, fractional shares let you invest in pieces of that share.
-Fractional shares can also increase portfolio diversity because they allow you to invest in more at a lower cost.
+If you’re not ready to invest in whole shares, some brokers offer fractional shares, or pieces of that share.
+Fractional shares can also increase your portfolio diversity because they allow you to invest in more at a lower cost.

-You have a choice from four order types when you buy your stock:
+You have a choice of four order types when you buy your stock:

 - Market order: A market order allows you to buy or sell your stock immediately.
 That doesn’t guarantee you’ll get it at a specific price, though.
 If the market spikes or drops suddenly, you may pay more or less than expected.